yjyuwisely/yjyuportfolio/README.md

 ## Stay Tuned!

 <p align="justify">
+In the longer term, I aim to progress into more advanced machine learning and research-oriented roles after establishing strong analytical and professional foundations. </p> <p align="justify"> This repository will be updated regularly as new projects are completed.
 As I navigate through the exciting field of AI, my commitment to contributing meaningful research and innovation and enthusiasm remains unwavering.
 While the AI journey is in its infancy, I am dedicated, excited, and ready to plunge into the deep end.
 Watch this space for updates on my journey, new project additions, and breakthroughs in AI research!
 </p>
 <br>